njteh7/Pong/README.md

 Unity project of classic Pong game with multiplayer function.

  W and S for player 1

- arrow up and down for player 2
+ Arrow up and down for player 2